Creating environments for people to encounter and respond to God

-The Lausanne Arts issue network exists to catalyze and connect artistic Christians and evangelical influencers concerning the role of artists and the arts for global mission—through gatherings focused on biblical prayer, reflection, training, and ministry action.
+The Lausanne Arts Network exists to catalyze and connect artistic Christians and evangelical influencers concerning the role of artists and the arts for global mission—through gatherings focused on biblical prayer, reflection, training, and ministry action.

 We hold two mandates.
 The first is to the artists of the world.
 We aim to catalyze and call artists back to the service of the church in global mission through their specialized, God-designed creative imagination, intelligence, and artistic abilities and gifts.
 We aim to equip artists biblically on the role of the artist and artistic expression in life, worship, and ministry.

-Drama, dance, story, music and visual image can be expressions both of the reality of our brokenness, and of the hope that is centred in the gospel that all things will be made new.
+Drama, dance, story, music and visual image can be expressions of the reality of our brokenness, and of the hope that is centered in the gospel that all things will be made new.
 The Cape Town Commitment II-A-5

 Few mission agencies provide occupational positions for artistic ministry or mission specialists for program strategy development, church planting, culture engagement, compassion, social justice, evangelism, or indigenous worship and congregational life, even though these ‘human expression specialists’ exist as some of the most imaginative and creative leaders of the church.